 EU Code Qualifying Interests Article 17 Report Summary - Threats and Pressures Threats and Pressures Codes Known Threats and Pressures Sensitivity of Qualifying Interests [2120] Shifting dunes along the shoreline with white dunes (Ammophila arenaria) Most of the pressures on marram dunes are caused by the interference on sediment dynamics due to recreation and coastal defences.
-E01, E03, F01, F06, F07, F08, I02, L01 Roads, paths, railroads and related infrastructure (e.g. bridges, viaducts, tunnels), shipping lanes, ferry lanes and anchorage infrastructure (e.g. canalisation, dredging), conversion from other land uses to housing, settlement or recreational areas (excluding drainage and modification of coastline, estuary and coastal conditions), development and maintenance of beach areas for tourism and recreation incl. beach nourishment and beach cleaning, sports, tourism and leisure activities, modification of coastline, estuary and coastal conditions for development, use and protection of residential, commercial, industrial and recreational infrastructure and areas (including sea defence or coast protection works and infrastructures), other invasive alien species (other than species of union concern), abiotic natural processes (e.g. erosion, silting up, drying out, submersion, salinization) Overgrazing, and erosion.
+E01, E03, F01, F06, F07, F08, I02, L01 Roads, paths, railroads and related infrastructure (e.g. bridges, viaducts, tunnels), shipping lanes, ferry lanes and anchorage infrastructure (e.g. canalisation, dredging), conversion from other land uses to housing, settlement or recreational areas (excluding drainage and modification of coastline, estuary and coastal conditions), development and maintenance of beach areas for tourism and recreation incl. beach nourishment and beach cleaning, sports, tourism and leisure activities, modification of coastline, estuary and recreational infrastructure and areas (including sea defence or coast protection works and infrastructures), other invasive alien species (other than species of union concern), abiotic natural processes (e.g. erosion, silting up, drying out, submersion, salinization) Overgrazing, and erosion.
 Changes in management.
-[2130] herbaceous vegetation (grey dunes) herbaceous vegetation (grey dunes) F07, F08, I02, L02 L02 grazing or overgrazing by livestock, extensive grazing or under leisure activities, modification of coastline, estuary and coast protection of residential, commercial, industrial and recreation defence or coast protection works and infrastructures), other in Conversion from one type of agricultural land use to another (excluding drainage and burning), intensive grazing or overgrazing by livestock, extensive grazing or under grazing by livestock, sports, tourism and leisure activities, modification of coastline, estuary and coastal conditions for development, use and protection of residential, commercial, industrial and recreational infrastructure and areas (including sea defence or coast protection works and infrastructures), other invasive alien species (other than species of union concern), natural succession resulting in species composition change (other than by direct changes of agricultural or forestry practices) Overgrazing, and erosion.
+[2130] Fixed coastal dunes with herbaceous vegetation (grey dunes) Pressures on fixed dunes are associated with recreation and ecologically unsuitable grazing practices.
+A02, A09, A10, F07, F08, I02, L02 Conversion from one type of agricultural land use to another (excluding drainage and burning), intensive grazing or overgrazing by livestock, extensive grazing or under grazing by livestock, sports, tourism and leisure activities, modification of coastline, estuary and coastal conditions for development, use and protection of residential, commercial, industrial and recreational infrastructure and areas (including sea defence or coast protection works and infrastructures), other invasive alien species (other than species of union concern), natural succession resulting in species composition change (other than by direct changes of agricultural or forestry practices) Overgrazing, and erosion.
 Changes in management.
-[2190] A19, A31, F07, I02, L02 Application of natural fertilisers on agricultural land, drainage for use as agricultural land, sports, tourism and leisure activities, other invasive alien species (other than species of union concern), natural succession resulting in species composition change (other than by direct changes of agricultural or forestry practices) Overgrazing, and erosion.
+[2190] Humid dune slacks Pressures on the habitat come from a number of sources.
+Including agricultural fertilisers, sports and leisure activities (e.g., walking, off-road driving and golf courses) and drainage.
+Succession to scrub is also a problem, particularly where it is linked to desiccation of the slack.
+A19, A31, F07, I02, L02 Application of natural fertilisers on agricultural land, drainage for use as agricultural land, sports, tourism and leisure activities, other invasive alien species (other than species of union concern), natural succession resulting in species composition change (other than by direct changes of agricultural or forestry practices) Overgrazing, and erosion.
 Changes in management.
 Sensitive to hydrological change.
-[4030] A09, A11, B01, D01, N01, N02 Intensive grazing or overgrazing by livestock, burning for agriculture, conversion to forest from other land uses, or afforestation (excluding drainage), wind, wave and tidal power, including infrastructure, temperature changes (e.g. rise of temperature & extremes) due to climate change Moderately sensitive to hydrological change.
+[4030] European dry heaths A number of significant pressures were recorded for this habitat in the current reporting period, particularly overgrazing by sheep and burning for agriculture with afforestation and wind farms also being recognised as pressures.
+A09, A11, B01, D01, N01, N02 Intensive grazing or overgrazing by livestock, burning for agriculture, conversion to forest from other land uses, or afforestation (excluding drainage), wind, wave and tidal power, including infrastructure, temperature changes (e.g. rise of temperature & extremes) due to climate change Moderately sensitive to hydrological change.
 Changes in management.
 Changes in nutrient status.